substantial/broccoli-styleguide/README.md

 **Generate an HTML styleguide from CSS containing Markdown documentation & examples.**

+:construction: *This project was a spike; it is not complete or maintained.
+To be useful, the styleguide should be to be able to load the Ember app's JS & CSS, but that is not possible without building the styleguide as part of the Ember app… which turns out to be an entirely different project beyond the original fork.*

 Inspired by [Hologram](https://github.com/trulia/hologram) for Ruby.

 Originally forked from [broccoli-pages](https://github.com/quandl/broccoli-pages).